 - It can place ads on your free blog but you do not make money from it.
 In order to stop seeing these ads, you have to upgrade to a paid plan.

-WordPress.org is the platform which provides the free WordPress software that you can download and install on your own web server.
-It is open source, quite easy and completely free to use.
+WordPress.org is the platform that provides free WordPress software that you can download and install on your own web server.
+It is open-source, quite easy, and completely free to use.
 You just need a domain name and web hosting service for it.
 That is why it is also known as self-hosted WordPress.

 - While using WordPress.org, you are the owner of your website.
 You can customize it according to your own requirements and needs.

 - You have full control of your website and its data.
 Nobody can delete your website saying that it is against their policies or terms of service.